 TMJ stands for the “temporomandibular joint.”
-Also sometimes called “lock jaw,” TMJ is a term given to a collective number of disorders that involve from problems with normal musculature and joint functions of the jaw.
+Also sometimes called “lock jaw,” TMJ is a term given to a collective number of disorders that involve problems with normal musculature and joint functions of the jaw.
 The temporomandibular joint is one of the most important structures of the jaw, made from hard and soft tissues that connect the lower jaw bone to the cranial bone in the skull.
 It allows for movement, chewing and other functions.

 Common TMJ Symptoms